RezaT4795/rezat4795.github.io/docs/onboarding/FavouriteCharacters.md

 5. Under the search bar, there should be a list of Characters.
 Selecting any of them will make it highlighted and a star icon will be sticked to the selected item.
 User can select any, all, or none of the characters.

 6. There should have be a "Continue" button at the bottom of the page.
 Pressing it button will navigate the user to the "Signup" Page.
+This button is only available in the Onboarding process.

 7. Under the continue button, there should be a subtitle saying "You can edit or add more later".